promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 Then we let them do our job for us.
 We sit and translate their questions into Reformer language (which they could do independently with a bit of training) and get feedback in real-time.

-It sounds like a racket, but none of us Redpollers have 20 years of experience in orthopedics, aircraft maintenance, or plant breeding to call upon; we do not know which questions to ask or which insights are potentially novel.
+It sounds like a racket, but none of us Redpollers has decades of experience in orthopedics, aircraft maintenance, or plant breeding to call upon.
+We do not know which questions to ask or which insights are potentially novel.
 It would be arrogant to think that any of us laypeople could solve these problems by blindly throwing AI at a dataset.

 ## Limitations of the humanistic approach